sankalpjonn/elchapo/README.md

 ## Deployment

-- create an AWS account if you dont have one already and retrieve - public key and private key

-- configure aws account on your terminal using the keys generated from step 1
+create an AWS account if you dont have one already and retrieve - public key and private key and then configure aws account on your terminal
 ```sh
 aws configure
 ```

-- Refer to zappa_settings.json and change the parameters accoring to your application.
+Refer to zappa_settings.json and change the parameters accoring to your application.
+You are now ready to deploy the application.

-- deploy your zappa application
 ```sh
 zappa deploy <staging/production>
 ```
-- you can configure your short url domain to route all requests to the URL that is given by zappa in the above step.

-- If you have to update the application
+you can now configure your short url domain to route all requests to the URL that is given by zappa in the above step.
+If you have to update the application, run
 ```sh
 zappa update <staging/production>
 ```

-- To delete the deployment run
+And to delete the deployment run
 ```sh
 zappa undeploy <staging/production>
 ```

 ## Usage

-- To create a new shortened URL
+Create a new shortened URL.
+The webhook paramater here is optional.
 ```sh
 curl -XPOST '<short_url_domain>/c' -d '{"path": "shortpath", "webhook": "https://f81421ad32aa6b3f557cec14301e1296.m.pipedream.net?id=idtotrack", "redirect_url": "https://google.com"}' -H "content-type: application/json"
 ```
-The webhook paramater here is optional.
-- To retrieve the original URL from the short url
+Retrieve the original URL from the short url
 ```sh
 curl '<short_url_domain>/shortpath'
 ```